 And the Court Cards?
 Original, deep psychological profiles off all 16 cards, including correlations with MBTI/Keirsey, ANSIR, the Enneagram, StrengthsFinder 2.0 and more.

 Below is a sample chapter on the 8 of Coins.
 Want to read the Foreword, Preface and Advanced Praise?
 Click here.
+Or watch a video with Janet on Tarot Insider?
+Click here.

 8 of Coins - Do It Again.
 And Again.